-Knowing the type of hair you have is crucial to understanding how to take care of your hair.
-The type of hair you have can help you to understand the best products to use for the growth and health of your hair as well as knowing how to style it.
+Knowing the type of hair you have is crucial for understanding how to care for it properly.
+The type of hair you have can help you know the best products to use for the growth and health of your hair, as well as how to style it effectively.

 How do you determine your hair type?

-There are certain factors that result from the physical qualities of your hair and its follicle that can help you come to conclusions as to the type of hair you have.
+Certain factors result from the physical qualities of your hair and its follicle that can help you come to conclusions as to the type of hair you have.
 These factors include porosity, hair length and diameter, follicle shape, and curl pattern.
 And they can all interact together to influence the look of your hair, and how it responds to external treatments.
-For the purpose of this blog, we will classify the human hair based on porosity and curl pattern.
+For this blog, we will classify the human hair based on porosity and curl pattern.

 Porosity